material-motion/material-motion/primitives.md

 Timelines are a helpful metaphor for constructing transitions.

 > For example, a Transition between state A and B might have a Timeline that drives a coordinated set of tweens.
-There might also be one-off tweens that occur when transitioning from A to B and vice versa.
+There might also be ephemeral tweens created in response to user input during the transition.

 <!--